 Taylor Swift announces "1989 (Taylor's Version)" is "on its way": "My most favorite re-record I've ever done"

 Fans have been patiently waiting for another "Taylor's Version" recording – and now, it's not just in their wildest dreams.
-Taylor Swift announced on Wednesday during her final Eras Tour show in Los Angeles that her version of the album "1989" is just months away from coming out.
+Berks County native and Eagles fan Taylor Swift announced on Wednesday during her final Eras Tour show in Los Angeles that her version of the album "1989" is just months away from coming out.

 "Since I was a teenager, I wanted to own my music," she told her fans at SoFi Stadium, according to People.
 "The way to do it was to re-record my albums, and the way that you have embraced ... that you have celebrated, that you really decided that it was your fight too, and that you were 100% behind me ...
 I will never stop thanking you for that."